 How to get Wickr

 A quick setup later, you’ll have the option find your friends with Friend Finder or invite them to get Wickr.
-None of our 400+ contacts seemed to be using Wickr already, suggesting an uphill struggle in moving to the app for everyday chat use.
+None of this reviewer’s 400+ contacts seemed to be using Wickr already, suggesting an uphill struggle in moving to the app for everyday chat use.